re-nft/docs/front/docs/Getting-started/user-experience.md

 ## **Whitelabel**

-reNFT can be used as a whitelabel solution, this means that you can seamlessly integrate the reNFT protocol in your project while using your own front-end.
+reNFT can be used as a whitelabel solution, this means that you can seamlessly integrate the reNFT protocol in your project while using your front-end.

 ## **Dedicated page**